rjf2022/nfl-big-data-bowl/Final Code/Writeup.md

 ### High-Impact Classification

 To simplify our analysis, we decided to flag "high-impact" plays where the defender's 40 time has a significantly negative impact on the pass result.
-We classify a "significantly low" impact as anything with a SHAP value below -0.1.
+We classify a "significantly negative" impact as anything with a SHAP value below -0.1.

 For example, in the play below (see Figure 5), we see a go route planned against a cover 3 zone defense.
 This route is setup to be covered by Eric Stokes, who ran a 4.31 in the 2021 NFL Comine.